KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Function-bearing:** No historical bearer is analyzed, but "full centropic emanation" into embodiment can be read as hypostasis-to-bearer continuity.
 Add a non-identity boundary if Theon remains in the paragraph.
 **Distal Apprehension:** Not materially engaged.
 **Soul / Essence:** Mostly outside the file's focus.
 Do not describe L₄ archetypal humanity as an essence or Soul unless the register distinction is explicit.
-**Terminology:** "Pre-bifurcal ground" and "absolute bifurcation emerges from L0" conflict with the current paired, bifurcally distinct Aion / Khaon root-registers.
+**Terminology:** "Pre-bifurcal ground" and "absolute bifurcation emerges from L0" (canonical L₀) conflict with the current paired, bifurcally distinct Aion / Khaon root-registers.
 Correct Non-Fusion casing.
 Replace ordinary Source language with Aion / Origin wording.
 "Sabbath as saturation" risks the Zenon restriction; completion, repose, or settled plenitude is safer.
 **Prose / Formatting:** Strong series conformity.
 The "Registry-Expansion Candidates" list is obsolete because the named Hebrew terms are now in S2.
 **Cross-registry conflicts:** S1's Moon row still describes the full entropic tree as the "Khaonic Arc" and uses centropic reflection vocabulary for the inverse structure.
 Current TL separates Khaonic Tree from inverse arc and reserves reflection for centropic valence.
 This is a registry-maintenance issue, not a reason to invent a new Genesis placement.
 **Priority:** High.